Ethiopia’s military chief calls WHO head Tedros a criminal supporting a rebel region

 “He has worked in neighboring countries to condemn the war.
 He has worked for them to get weapons,” Berhanu said.
 He offered no evidence to support his accusations.

-While Tedros is better known as one of the public faces of the international effort to fight the coronavirus pandemic that has ravaged the world, he is also a high-ranking member of the Tigrayan People’s Liberation Front (TPLF), the political party that rules Tigray and is now in open conflict with Ethiopia’s central government.
+While Tedros is better known as one of the public faces of the international effort to fight the coronavirus pandemic that has ravaged the world, he is also a high-ranking member of the Tigray People’s Liberation Front (TPLF), the political party that rules Tigray and is now in open conflict with Ethiopia’s central government.

-“This man is a member of that group, and he has been doing everything to support them,” said Berhanu.
+“This man is a member of that group, and he has been doing everything to support them,” Berhanu said.

 Tedros, a doctor by training, was Ethiopia’s health minister from 2005 to 2012 and then its foreign minister until 2016, when the TPLF dominated the coalition that ruled the country.
 It was with great fanfare in Ethiopia and across Africa that he was selected to be the first head of the WHO from the continent.

-His office did not immediately respond to the accusations, but his colleague at the WHO, Africa regional director Matshidiso Moeti, defended him.
+His office did not immediately respond to the accusations, but his colleague at the WHO, Africa Regional Director Matshidiso Moeti, defended him.

 “I know Tedros.
 I know him as somebody who is passionately promoting global health, promoting the good health of people and promoting peace, because it’s only in the context of peace that we can deliver good health for people,” she said at her agency’s regular Thursday briefing.